It's hard to get another angler to share his secrets.

 ERF Jump Frog

-Internal rattles and a tight dribble generates great vibrations to get them going. check out the rattle fog
+Internal rattles and tight dribble produces great vibrations to get them going. check out the rattle fog

 ET Camo Scumfrog